graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 **1) Download the Poplar SDK**

-Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh` scripts for poplar, gc_drivers (if running on hardware) and popART.
+Install the Poplar SDK following the README provided.
+Make sure to source the `enable.sh` scripts for poplar and gc_drivers (if running on hardware).

 ##### 2) Python